 Authentic leadership is an invitation to be our true best selves, not some idealized version of a leader.
 And it is no easy task to develop the skills to be our authentic selves in today's complex working environments.
 The best way to develop self-awareness and your authentic style is through practice and feedback.
 Business simulations enable experiential learning in high-context situations.
 They create ideal environments for building your “leadership muscle” that accommodates your best self, all through understanding your strengths and triggers.

 But what do authentic leaders do?
-What skills do you want to target to build more authenticity in your interactions?
+Which skills do you want to target to build more authenticity in your interactions?

 Knowing and trusting who you are while building your leadership capabilities is the path to authentic leadership.
 Three key aspects of authentic leadership are: